materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 ## Finalization

 In this last step, you proof-read the entire paper for spelling and grammatical errors, ensure that all figures, tables, captions, etc. conform to the target journal requirements.
 You also draft a Cover Letter for submission.

+# Recommended readings

+These are books/resources that are recommended for understanding our group's preferred writing style.

+* George Orwell's Essay on "Politics and the English language".
+Google for it.
+* William Strunk Jr.'s "The Elements of Style".
+You can find it on Amazon or the library.